DR MARK J. WINTER / SCIENCE PHOTO LIBRARY DR MARK J. WINTER / SCIENCE PHOTO LIBRARY

 An electron orbital is a region around an atomic nucleus (not seen) in which one or a pair of electrons is most likely to exist.
-The orbital is sectioned to show the concentric spherical nodes within it.
-The pink areas are where the electron has a positive wave function, and the cyan area is where it has a negative wave function.
-This is the lowest energy part of the third electron shell, which also contains three 3p orbitals and five 3d orbitals at higher energy levels.
-The 3 shell is only filled with electrons after the lower energy 1 and 2 shells have been filled, so the first element with a full 3s shell is magnesium (1s2 2s2 2p6 3s2).
+The orbital is seen halved at right to show the concentric spherical nodes within it.
+The gold areas are where the electron has a positive wave function, and the red area is where it has a negative wave function.
+The 3 shell also contains three 3p orbitals and five 3d orbitals at higher energy levels.

 Model release not required.
 Property release not required.